Peace For All

 Mayor Bruce Harrell noted that the Trump administration is trying to blind us with their “eye for an eye” rhetoric.
 He praised those assembled in the “PEACE” banner for caring and standing up against violations of the Universal Declaration of Human Rights.

-Reverend Andrew Conley-Holcomb urged us to “grow into peace in heart and body” because anger focuses on what hurts us, not what heals us.
+Reverend Andrew Conley-Holcom urged us to “grow into peace in heart and body” because anger focuses on what hurts us, not what heals us.
 He urged us to “unclench”and resist tyranny by increasing humanity, community and a culture of life– a power greater than the sum of its parts.